Written by Dr. Isabella Cruz, PhD, LCSW • Last updated: April 15, 2026

 The Tillman Scholar Program

-Each year, the Pat Tillman Foundation awards scholarships of about $10,000 each to about 60 veterans and active duty service members.
-These scholarships can be used to fund undergraduate or graduate degrees.
-Applicants must submit a resume, two 400-word essays, and a character recommendation.
+Each year, the Pat Tillman Foundation awards approximately 60 scholarships of about $10,000 each to veterans and active duty service members pursuing undergraduate or graduate degrees.
+Applicants submit a resume, two 400-word essays, and a character recommendation.

 AMVETS